mit-teaching-systems-lab/discourse-for-moocsters/README.md

 ## How do I do this?
 This requires some knowledge of ops/sysadmin engineering tasks.
 There's actively maintained documentation for much of this setup process, so this should be fairly accessible.
 Note that this is a different kind of engineering work than programming or coding.

-It will require these accounts and services:
+To do this end-to-end, you'll need access to these accounts and services:

 - Cloud provider (eg, Digital Ocean)
 - Email provider (eg, Mailgun)
 - DNS provider (eg, AWS Route 53)
+- Key-value storage provider (eg, AWS S3)

 ## Setup
 #### Initial setup for new course forums